 - Please note if you are studying at our St. Vincent campus you will need adapters.
 Electricity is 220 volts.
 US standard appliances (110 V) work with a transformer.

 - Pack some basic classroom starter items, including notebooks, pens, post its and binders.
-Some students tell us that are hard to come by on the islands.
+Some students tell us they are hard to come by on the islands.

 CLASS SUPPLY LIST